 50% of advanced STEM workers in the defense industrial base.
 300,000 engineer shortfall for CHIPS Act fabs by 2030.
 Force them out and you open clearance gaps that take years to close — while weapons programs slip schedule.

-Beijing's K Visa: $420K–$700K signing bonuses, no employer sponsorship, processing in weeks.
-Our system: decades-long backlogs and a new $100K fee.
+Beijing's K Visa: $420K–$700K signing bonuses, no employer sponsorship, approval in weeks.
+Our answer to the world's best minds: decades-long backlogs and a new $100K toll at the door.
 McMaster calls talent recruitment "a big part" of national security.
-We are losing that part.
+We are conceding that ground without a fight.

-India, the Philippines, South Korea, the UK — our closest strategic partners bear the brunt.
-India, our key Indo-Pacific counterweight, gets the same 7% green card cap as Iceland.
-We are straining alliances we cannot afford to lose.
+India, the Philippines, South Korea, the UK — the very allies we ask to stand with us against Beijing bear the brunt.
+India, our Indo-Pacific counterweight, is held to the same 7% green card cap as Iceland.
+We are spending down alliances it took generations to build.

 NFAP projects $1.9 trillion in lost output and 6.8 million fewer workers by 2028.
 Immigrants pay $458 billion annually in taxes.
 This doesn't strengthen America.
 It defunds the economic base that underwrites the defense budget.